Central Limit Theorems for Transition Probabilities of Controlled Markov Chains: Introduction

 Parallel works on OPE include importance sampling \citep{precup2000eligibility}, bootstrap \citep{hanna2017bootstrapping, hao2021bootstrapping}, doubly-robust \citep{pmlr-v48-jiang16, thomas2016data} and concentration-inequality-based \citep{thomas2015high} estimators that provide high-confidence bounds on a target policy’s value, while research on OPR \citep{antos2008learning, munos2008finite, chen2019information, zanette2021exponential, shi2022pessimistic} examines when a policy optimized on the learned model is near-optimal.
 Most existing guarantees are finite-sample or PAC in nature and assume either sufficient state–action coverage or Markovian behavior policies.
 From a minimax sample-complexity perspective, \cite{li2022settling, yan2022model} establish sharp optimal rates for discounted and finite-horizon settings with stationary logging policies, and \cite{banerjee2025off} extends this analysis to discrete-time, finite state–action controlled Markov chains with stochastic, history-dependent logging.

 Recent work by \cite{zhu2024uncertainty} studies statistical uncertainty quantification in reinforcement learning and establishes CLTs for value and Q-functions of the optimal policy.
-Their analysis builds on classical Markov chain CLTs \citep{trevezas2009variance} by viewing each state–action pair as a single composite state and assuming stationary, irreducible logging data.
-Although they also employ count-based estimators for transition dynamics and empirical estimators for rewards, their framework does not account for non-stationary or history-dependent logging policies.
-In contrast, the present paper develops the first CLTs for count-based estimators for transition probabilities of CMCs under general, possibly non-stationary and history-dependent logging policies, thereby extending classical Markov chain asymptotics to the offline reinforcement learning setting.
-Our results complement this line of work by providing a unified large-sample inference framework for OPE and OPR that remains valid under broad mixing and recurrence conditions.
+In particular, their Theorem 1 builds on classical Markov chain CLTs \citep{trevezas2009variance} by viewing each state–action pair as a single composite state and thus assuming stationary, irreducible logging data.
+While they also employ count-based estimators for transitions and empirical estimators for rewards, the asymptotic normality of these estimators is taken as an assumption rather than derived, and their framework does not accommodate non-stationary logging policies.
+In contrast, we derive from first principles a CLT for the count-based estimator of controlled transition probabilities themselves under general logging policies, including fully non-stationary, stochastic, and history-dependent policies.
+By establishing transition-level asymptotics without stationarity, our results provide a fundamentally different inference foundation for OPE and OPR.